How to Fix "Ethernet doesn't have a valid IP configuration" Error on Windows 10

 - Temporarily Disable Your Antivirus

-- Video Showing How To Fix "Ethernet doesn't have a valid IP configuration" Error
+- Video Showing How to Fix the "Ethernet doesn't have a valid IP configuration" Error

 When you select "Run as administrator", a User Account Control prompt will appear asking if you allow the Command Prompt to make changes to your computer.
 Click "Yes".